-Given that you are obtaining a mortgage with TSB your lawyer must comply with the formal instructions contained in Part two of UK Finance Lenders’ Handbook for TSB.
-The CML Handbook contains minimum requirements for solar panel roof-space leases, and lawyers are required to report to TSB where a lease fails to meet these conditions.
-The conditions relate to the installation of panels on properties countrywide and is not isolated to Ogmore Vale.
+As you are obtaining a mortgage with Leeds Building Society your lawyer must follow the conveyancing requirements contained in Section two of UK Finance Lenders’ Handbook for Leeds Building Society.
+The CML Handbook contains minimum specifications for solar panel roof-space leases, and conveyancers are required to report to Leeds Building Society where a lease does not comply with these provisions.
+The provisions relate to the installation of panels on properties in England and Wales and is not isolated to Ogmore Vale.

 I recently had an offer accepted on an apartment in Ogmore Vale.
 My mortgage broker suggested a conveyancer.
 I paid an upfront payment of £150.
 A few days later, the conveyancer contacted me embarrassingly acknowledging that they were not on the Santander conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Santander panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 Taking into account that I am about to part with over three hundred thousand on a property in Ogmore Vale I would like to talk to a solicitor regarding theconveyancing before instructing the firm.
 Can this be arranged?

 Absolutely - we would be happy to talk to you we do not take any clients on without you first talking to the conveyancer due to be conducting your conveyancing in Ogmore Vale.There is no ‘factory style conveyancing’ - every client is unique person, not a matter reference.
 The practices that we put you in touch with believe that the fees you are calculated and presented to you for your conveyancing in Ogmore Vale should be the figure that you end up paying.